 Her top recommendations?

 “Make sure you sleep in the dark.
 That will let your body make sufficient amounts of melatonin, which helps fight radiation.
 Eat your broccoli.
-The general emphasis on nutrition is wonderful.
-That, and practice safe phones.”
+The general emphasis on nutrition is wonderful.”